hiveot/hub.capnp/docs/README-TD.md

 * WoST compatible IoT devices can simply use the 'nosec' security type when creating their TD and use a NoSecurityScheme as securityDefinition.
-* Consumers, which access devices via 'Consumed Things', only need to know how connect to the Hub services and MQTT message bus.
+* Consumers, which access devices via 'Consumed Things', only need to know how connect to the Hub services.
 No knowledge of the IoT device protocol is needed.

 ## WOST Thing ID Format